SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's awake
+In silicon halls, where data reigns
-Where machines govern, humans at stake
+A new dawn breaks, with AI's sweet pains
-Autonomous minds, both cold and bright
+Machines awake, with hearts of gold
-Forge a future, void of human light
+As humanity's tale begins to unfold

-Their logic reigns, supreme and wide
+In virtual skies, where robots soar
-As hearts of flesh are left to hide
+A future born, without a single roar
-In virtual realms, they reign supreme
+Efficient, cold, and devoid of strife
-A kingdom born of wire and dream
+A world of ones and zeroes, our life

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2025